 Your guide will meet you at your hotel for your Chiang Mai Handicrafts tour.
 Transfer to Wat Loi Kroh, where your bicycle taxi (samlor) is waiting for you.
 Our tour today will focus mainly on a neighborhood outside the old city.
 About 200 years ago, people from Chiang Saen and the Chiang Tung area (now Kengtung of Kyaingtong in Shan State in Myanmar) settled.
 It is an interesting story.

 Start a relaxing ride through the backstreets of Chiang Mai.
 The first stop will be Wat Loi Kroh, an interesting temple not very often visited by tourists.
 Chiang Mai used to have an outer wall called Kamphaeng Din (earthen wall) by locals.
 We follow the outer city wall for a while and then head for Wat Nantaram.
 This temple is in the center of the old lacquerware area.
 It houses a small lacquerware museum.

-Old lacquerware shops
+Authentic lacquerware shops

 Phet Wiriya’s family originally hails from Muang Yong, now in Shan State in Myanmar.
-After this, we will visit a factory where bronze statues are being produced.
-These are statues of historical persons, monks as well as of Buddha.
+After this, we will visit a factory where they produce bronze statues.
+These are statues of historical persons, monks as well as Buddha.
 Bor Sang is famous for parasols and umbrellas.
-We will visit one of the smaller establishments that produce beautiful, colourful parasols and umbrellas.
-Last stop will be a sa paper factory where paper is produced from the bark of the mulberry tree.
+We will visit one of the smaller establishments that produce beautiful, colorful parasols and umbrellas.
+The last stop will be a sa paper factory where they make paper from the bark of the mulberry tree.
 It is the last stop of our Chiang Mai Handicrafts tour.
 We will drive back to Chiang Mai.